m-hahn/identifiability-bayesian-models/code/Gardelle/README.md

 This is the fit shown in the Figure 7 writeup file at `../../writeup/figure7a_byFI.tex`.

+You can apply the same pipeline to datasets with circular stimulus spaces generally, if you adapt the dataset loader.
+For interval stimulus spaces, instead start from `../Remington/`.

 ### 3. Reproduce the Figure 6 analyses on the original data

 Figure 6 in the writeup (`../../writeup/figure6.tex`) uses 1,000-trial downsampled fits at each individual noise level, with `p=8` and seed `21`.